 The ChargePoint Home Flex is our premium home charger of choice.
 The product is well executed and does almost everything well.
-The hardware is backed by a 3 year warranty and should perform well over time.
-The 50 amp power of this product should be adequate for power hungry EVs of today, with headroom for your future vehicles.
-We only wish that some minor app issues can be resolved with software updates.
+The hardware is backed by a 3-year warranty and should perform well over time.
+The 50 amp power of this product should be adequate for power-hungry EVs of today, with headroom for your future vehicles.
+We only wish that some minor app issues could be resolved with software updates.

 Full Review Gallery